nicholas777/opsys/README.md

 # opsys
-A operating system created for learning purposes.
+An operating system created for learning purposes.